Sam44323/Lottery_Raffle-Contract/Readme.md

 # Lottery Contract

-**A simle self-resetting lottery game that takes some crypto from the joining players and a manages.
+**A simple self-resetting lottery game that takes some crypto from the joining players and a manages.
 The manager starts the game and randomly chooses a lottery number which in turn chooses a winner randomly and gives all the submitted cryptos as price**

 ---